 Machine Learning for Science

 Machine learning is a branch of artificial intelligence that makes inferences from raw data using sophisticated algorithms and powerful computers.
-For online shoppers, that means better "you might also like..." suggestions, but for scientists, machine learning tools can reveal profound insights hiding in ballooning datasets.
+For online shoppers, that means better "you might also like..." suggestions.
+But for scientists, machine learning tools can reveal profound insights hiding in ballooning datasets.

-Thanks to better instruments, including technologies developed at the Lab, we can see things at a microscopic and atomic scale.
-We can measure vibrations imperceptible to the human eye and capture high-resolution images of objects millions of light years away.
+Thanks to better instruments, including technologies developed at Berkeley Lab, we can see things at a microscopic and atomic scale, measure vibrations imperceptible to the human eye, and capture high-resolution images of objects millions of light-years away.
 But those instruments produce vastly larger datasets than ever.
 The Large Synoptic Survey Telescope (LSST) will produce 20 terabytes of data every night, about 60 petabytes over its lifetime.
-The Large Hadron Collider will have even more, with 50 petabytes in 2018 alone and 500 petabytes by 2024 (not including the 900 petabytes from past experiments).
+The Large Hadron Collider has already produced 900 petabytes of data (50 petabytes in 2018 alone) and expects to create another 500 petabytes by 2024.
 Conventional data analysis alone can't keep up.

-With machine learning (ML), models are automatically derived from data.
-These models can be used to identify features, reduce complexity, and control experiments.
-But scientists need to explain their findings, so Berkeley Lab's research into machine learning builds on its foundational work in mathematics to develop methods that are are consistent with physical laws, robust in the presence of noisy or biased data, and capable of being interpreted and explained in scientifically meaningful ways.
+Berkeley Lab's research into machine learning builds on its foundational work in mathematics to develop methods that are consistent with physical laws, robust in the presence of noisy or biased data, and capable of being interpreted and explained in scientifically meaningful ways.

-As a Department of Energy National Laboratory, we also develop and share the algorithms, software, tools and libraries that are foundational to scientific machine learning.
+As a Department of Energy National Laboratory, we develop and share the algorithms, software, tools, and libraries that are foundational to scientific machine learning.
 We gather, organize and store huge scientific datasets in areas such as materials, energy, environment, biology, genomics, and astronomy.
 Coupled with high-performance computing optimized for machine learning and the advanced networking capabilities of Berkeley Lab’s national user facilities, NERSC and ESnet, researchers at the lab and across the DOE complex are cracking tough science problems with artificial intelligence techniques.